Leonxzy44/Leonxzy44/README.md

 </p>

-Hi there, My name is Leon and i'm interested into coding, math, physics, reading, robotics and arduino.
+My real name is Leon and i'm interested into coding, math, physics, reading, robotics and arduino.
 I love to code and build projects.
+I also like gaming.
 Most of my projects are on GitHub.
 My most successful repo is https://github.com/Leonxzy44/Desktop-projects so you can check it out.
 Look at all things at read.me to find more informations about me.
 Btw i'm a kid who still goes to school.
 (Best DEV in school).

 ---